-An Italian family are reported to have such a high threshold to feeling pain that they barely notice broken bones or feel burns.
+An Italian family are reported to have such a high threshold to feeling pain that they barely notice when they burn thnselevs or break their bones.

 Six members of the Marsili family have the strange medical condition, that is so rare and unique, that doctors have named the condition after them – Marsili Syndrome.